About DA Partnerships

 - appropriate activity and association

-DAA will not consider partnerships with organisations within or related to food manufacturing and food industry associations or alcohol companies.
+DA will not consider partnerships with organisations within or related to food manufacturing and food industry associations or alcohol companies.

 All Partnerships support our DAA mission: